inveniosoftware/docs-invenio-rdm/docs/customize/styling.md

 This workflow stands for all `static/` files:

-- if you add a new file, run `invenio-cli assets build -d`
+- If you add a new file, run `invenio-cli assets build -d`.
-- if you modify `invenio.cfg`, re-run `invenio-cli run` (because `invenio.cfg` has been symlinked above, you don't need to run `assets build`)
+- If you modify `invenio.cfg`, re-run `invenio-cli run` (because `invenio.cfg` has been symlinked above, you don't need to run `assets build`).
-- if you modify a previously symlinked file, you don't need to do anything
+- If you modify a previously symlinked file, you don't need to do anything.

 ## Change the theme